thoughtbot/bourbon/readme.md

 # Browser support
 Bourbon aims to provide support for CSS3 properties that are not yet fully supported in modern stable browsers.

-**Pull requests:** A general rule when considering a new mixin: Do the following browsers *only* support the CSS3 property using vendor specific prefixes?
-If the answer is yes, there is a high chance the mixin will be accepted via a pull request.

-* Firefox 3.6+
-* Safari 4.0+
-* Chrome 4.0+
-* Opera 10+
-* IE 9+

-*Bourbon does not intend to support IE filters.*

-Resources for checking browser support: [MDN - Moz Dev Network](https://developer.mozilla.org/en-US/), [Mozilla CSS Extensions](https://developer.mozilla.org/en/CSS_Reference/Mozilla_Extensions), [Webkit CSS Properties](http://css-infos.net/properties/webkit.php), [Firefox CSS Properties](http://css-infos.net/properties/firefox.php), [MSDN - Microsoft Dev Network](http://msdn.microsoft.com/en-us/library/ms531207(v=VS.85).aspx)

 # Using Bourbon Mixins
 Below are a few examples of mixin usage.
 Note that these are just a few, explore the repo to find out more.